rtmigo/img2texture/README.md

 The seams between the tiles are disappeared.

-With the proper magnification, this texture can be panned in any direction.
+This indicated that with the proper magnification, the converted image can be panned in any direction.
 It will feel endless and seamless.

 </details>